-Membership of the School Primary Student Council consists of all students within our primary classes.
+Membership of the School Primary Student Council consists of all students within our primary classes, as the Primary student voice activities run differently to other council meetings

 Membership of the School Secondary and Sixth Form Council consists of representative(s) from each Form Group elected at the start of each academic year.
 In the event that the elected representative cannot attend, form groups may send a replacement rep.